mitogen-hq/mitogen/docs/ansible.rst

 Behavioural Differences
 -----------------------

+* Mitogen treats connection timeouts for the SSH and become steps of a task invocation separately, meaning that in some circumstances the configured timeout may appear to be doubled.
+This is since Mitogen internally treats the creation of an SSH account context separately to the creation of a sudo account context proxied via that SSH account.

+  A future revision may detect a sudo account context created immediately following its parent SSH account, and try to emulate Ansible's existing timeout semantics.

 * Normally with Ansible, diagnostics and use of the :py:mod:`logging` package output on the target machine are discarded.
 With Mitogen, all of this is captured and returned to the host machine, where it can be viewed as desired